SimAQ: Mitigating Experimental Artifacts in Soft X-Ray Tomography using Simulated Acquisitions: Method

 For multi-cell volumes, initial cell positions are sampled from a standard normal distribution and adjusted by minimizing a loss function that reduces overlap and promotes spatial dispersion:

 with

-where $\mathbf{p}_i \in \mathbb{R}^2$ be the position of cell $i$, $r_i$ its effective radius, $n$ the number of cells, and $\varepsilon$ a small constant that represents the desired gap between cells and $\lambda=0.1$.
-During optimization, cell positions are restricted to the XY plane, and Z-coordinates are sampled afterward from a normal distribution.
-This procedure consistently yields realistic spatial arrangements.
-Organelles are voxelized at the target resolution, and their intrinsic intensities are sampled from Gaussian distributions based on reported LAC values \cite{chen2024automated}.
-To mitigate geometric bias introduced by idealized shapes, random elastic deformations are applied to introduce realistic morphological variability.
+where $\mathbf{p}_i \in \mathbb{R}^2$ is the position of cell $i$, $r_i$ its effective radius, $n$ the number of cells, and $\varepsilon$ a small constant that represents the desired gap between cells and $\lambda=0.1$.
+During optimization, cell positions are constrained to the XY plane, while Z-coordinates are sampled independently from a normal distribution, producing consistent and realistic spatial arrangements.
+Organelles are then voxelized at the target resolution, with intrinsic intensities drawn from Gaussian distributions based on reported LACs \cite{chen2024automated}.
+To reduce geometric bias from idealized shapes and introduce realistic morphological variability, random elastic deformations are applied \cite{simard2003best}.